Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Computational Methods

 \section{Computational Methods}

 Density functional theory (DFT) simulations were performed using CASTEP \cite{Clark2005}, a plane-wave pseudopotential based DFT code.
-A plane-wave cut-off energy of 1800 eV was used in conjunction with a Monkhorst-Pack grid\cite{Monkhorst1976} of 20$\times$20$\times$20 for the Bulk MnN and a 20$\times$20$\times$1 grid for the ultra-thin MnN films, with the single k-point representing the aperiodic direction.
-Total energies were converged to 1$\times10^{-10}$eV/\AA.
-Structures were relaxed with a two-point steepest descent algorithm until forces were better than $1\times10^{-2}eV/\text{\AA}$ and the total energy difference between configurations was better than $1\times10^{-2}\text{eV}/\,\text{atom}$.
+A plane-wave cut-off energy of 1800 eV was used in conjunction with a Monkhorst-Pack grid\cite{Monkhorst1976} of 20$\times$20$\times$20 for the bulk MnN and a 20$\times$20$\times$1 grid for the ultra-thin MnN films, with the single k-point representing the aperiodic direction.
+This ensured an energy convergence of due to the basis of 1$\times 10^{-4}$ eV/atom was met.

+For a given self-consistent field (SCF), total energies were converged to 1$\times10^{-8}$ eV/atom.
+This ensured noise due to the SCF process was orders of magnitude lower than the MAE.
+Structures were relaxed with a two-point steepest descent algorithm until forces were better than $1\times10^{-2}$ eV/$\text{\AA}$ and the total energy difference between subsequent configurations was better than $2\times10^{-5}$ eV/atom.

-To construct the unit cells of ultra-thin film MnN, an initial seed layer of [111] Ta was created and relaxed.
-A thin layer of MnN was then place on top under two different translations (with the Mn or the N lying directly on top of the Ta) and relaxed.
-In both cases H-passivation was used to minimise the amount of vacuum gap required to minimise spurious self-interaction of the polar surface with its periodic images.
-The configuration with N on top of the Ta (see panel a of figure \ref{fig:MnN-Prog}) was found to be the lowest energy and used thereafter.
-Finally, to generate extra configurations the Ta and H-passivation layers were removed with no further changes to the unit cell.
-These are therefore not experimentally realisable systems, but enable direct comparison with the ultra-thin film on Ta (configuration a).
+To construct unit cells of ultra-thin film MnN, an initial seed layer of [111] Ta was created and relaxed.
+Then a thin layer of MnN was placed on top under two different translations (with the Mn or N lying directly on top of the Ta) and the whole system was relaxed.
+In both cases, H-passivation was used to minimise the amount of vacuum gap required to minimise spurious self-interaction of the polar surface with its periodic images, as even the non-polar Ta surface will be affected by the unphysical stray field.
+The configuration with N on top of Ta (see panel a of figure \ref{fig:MnN-Prog}) was found to be the lowest energy and used thereafter.
+Finally, to generate extra configurations (and thereby examine the physical mechanisms yielding the thin-film MAE), the Ta and H-passivation layers were removed with no further changes to the unit cell.
+These are therefore not experimentally realisable systems due to their structurally unsupported nature, but enable direct comparison with the ultra-thin film on Ta (configuration ``a'').

 Requiring the structure not to change also enforced rotating the spin moment without allowing the atoms to relax.
-For the MAE of the bulk system; the relaxation method outlined in \cite{Magnetochemistry} was used.
-Relaxation of the ionic degrees of freedom while at the magnetically hard electronic configuration reduced the MAE by 9$\mu$ eV/ion.
+For the MAE of the bulk system, the relaxation method outlined in \cite{Magnetochemistry} was used.
+Relaxation of the ionic degrees of freedom while in the magnetically hard electronic configuration reduced the MAE by 9 $\mu$eV/ion -- indicative of the magnetically excited state corresponding to a fractionally different ground state geometry due to the back-effect of spin-orbit coupling on the lattice.
+However, this change is essentially negligible, being orders of magnitude smaller than the MAE of bulk MnN.